RyanSPando/express-validations/README.md

 ```
 When a user fills in the name field with a name that already exists
 in the database
-And clicks "Submit"
+And clicks "Create Person"
-Then the 'new' template should be re-rendered and error messages
+Then the 'new' template should be re-rendered and an error message
 should appear
 that read "Name is already taken"
 ```